-Here’s whether you can plug your landline phone into your computer for calling and how to:
+Here’s everything about plugging your landline phone into your computer for calling being possible:

 Yes.
 You can run your landline phone to your computer and complete phone calls that way.